mincoin/mincoin/README.md

  - Only 10 million coins total will be generated
  - 1 minute block targets for ultra fast transactions
  - To encourage early adoption block values for first 3 days are :- 500 MNC, 100 MNC, 50 MNC
- - After first 3 days block value will be 2 MNC per block until all coins mined
+ - After first 3 days block value will be 2 MNC per block until all coins mined which will take roughly 10 years

 The rest is the same as bitcoin.